 My husband and daughter had left me alone for a quick trip to the refreshment stand, and as I watched the people come and go, I noticed two strangers strike up a conversation as they were waiting to board the next train.

-Have you ever had that experience of telling your most intimate personal secrets to a stranger as if you’ve known him or her your entire life?
-Well, these two ladies seemed to act as if they had known each other for decades and I was imagining some really juicy gossip being exchanged as they laughed together, leaned in closer, pointed here and there and shared their snacks.
-They seemed carefree and jolly, do you know what I mean?
+Have you ever had that experience of sharing your most intimate personal secrets with a stranger?
+Well, these two ladies seemed to act as if they had known each other for decades.
+For this people-watcher, I imagined some really juicy gossip being exchanged.
+They laughed together, leaned in closer, pointed here and there and shared their snacks.
+They seemed carefree and jolly.
 The more animated they became, the more curious I got.

 Had my family been with me, I probably would have missed this profound learning experience, because these two women were doing exactly what the authors recommended in their book, loneliness: Human Nature and the Need for Social Connection.

 One of the ways we can help manage and prevent our feelings of isolation, alienation and exclusion is by making small talk with those around us.